-- Ensure there are no leaks, particularly look for cracks in the detergent drawer, as these could allow water into the electrics
+- Ensure there are no leaks, particularly look for cracks in the detergent drawer, as these could allow water into the electrics.

-- Keep the outlet filter clean
+- Keep the outlet filter in your dishwasher clean.

 - Dishwashers should be turned off when not in use.
 If your dishwasher begins making a strange noise, don't ignore it.
 If you think there might be a problem, always unplug it and contact the manufacturer or a qualified repair technician.